Updated May 2026

 Dog::Dog(std::string dog_name, bool dog_drools)

 • Adding a return type.
-Writing void Dog() or int Dog() turns the constructor into an ordinary member function.
+Writing void Dog(...) or int Dog(...) turns the constructor into an ordinary function.
 Constructors have no return type at all.

-• Relying on setters instead of constructors for required state.
-If an object needs certain data to function correctly, that data should be part of construction.
-It should not be a separate step the caller might forget.
+• Relying on setters for required state.
+If an object needs certain data to function, that data should be a constructor parameter.
+Setters are for optional modifications after construction, not for completing an incomplete object.

 #include <iostream>